¿Por qué ser Resiliente-Inteligente?

 - Greater ability to attend to and focus on your work

-Are you prioritizing Resilience Substance above Home Cosmetics?
+Are you prioritizing Resilience Substance over Home Cosmetics?

 Its normal to want both, but substance should come first